bdrach/alep/_sources/content/labs/F2-2 Ohmic and Non-Ohmic.txt

 3. Why does a tungsten-filament bulb have such a low efficiency?

-4. Find the resistance of the shunt in parallel with the galvanometer if the galvanometer alone has a full-scale deflection of 3mA, and an internal resistance of 10\ :math:`\Omega`.
+4. Find the resistance of the shunt in parallel with the galvanometer if the galvanometer alone has a full-scale deflection of :math:`3\text{mA}`, and an internal resistance of :math:`10\Omega`.

 .. |F2-2.1| image:: /images/39.png
 .. |F2-2.2| image:: /images/40.png